TNTP Teaching Fellows logo

 Application

 The first step in the application process is to submit an online application.
 On the application you will indicate your program and subject area preferences and share basic information about your background and experiences.
 We ask several questions about your college education, such as GPA and credit hours, so you might find it helpful to have your transcripts available.
-You will also respond to four hypothetical scenarios that a first-year teacher might experience.
-We’re not looking for a right answer so don’t sweat it!
-We don’t expect candidates to have in-depth knowledge of education issues or teaching strategies when applying; that is why we have a rigorous training program.
-Simply draw on your critical thinking and other transferable skills to briefly explain how you might approach the situation.
-Our students come from diverse backgrounds and experiences and we’re looking for the same in our Fellows.
+Our students come from varied backgrounds and experiences and we’re looking for the same in our Fellows.
 Applications are evaluated on a rolling basis, so apply early to increase your chance of admission to your first-choice program and subject area.
 You will receive a response to your application approximately two to three weeks after submission.

 Tips for a Strong Application